hector-norza/typespec/docs/introduction/editor/vscode.md

 ## Configure

-TypeSpec wil interpolate a few variables using this pattern: `${<name>}`.
+TypeSpec will interpolate a few variables using this pattern: `${<name>}`.
 For example: `${workspaceFolder}`.

 Available variables:

-- `workspaceFolder`: Corespond to the root of your Visual Studio workspace.
+- `workspaceFolder`: Corresponds to the root of your Visual Studio workspace.

 ### `typespec.tsp-server.path`: Configure the server path

 There are cases where the TypeSpec project is located in a subfolder.
-In such cases, the TypeSpec extension is not able to find the tsp compiler automatically and needs a little guidance.
-This setting allows you to configure where the tsp compiler is located:
+In such situations, the TypeSpec extension cannot automatically find the tsp compiler and requires some guidance.
+This setting allows you to configure the location of the tsp compiler:

 ```json
 {